Jwscott22/slate/source/index.html.md

 Welcome to the Graze API guide.
 You can use these API endpoints to integrate with external services and expose selected Moogsoft AIOps functionality to authorized external clients.

-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can view code examples in the dark area to the right of the screen.

 # Configuration